 For the district to function efficiently and have the necessary personnel present to effect a high achieving learning environment, employee absences need to be kept to a minimum.
-The district acknowledges that there are times during the school year when employees have personal business matters that need to be addressed during the school day.
+The district acknowledges that there are times during the school year when employees have personal business that needs to be addressed during the school day.
 Classified employees are provided two (2) days of personal leave per contract year.

-Any employee desiring to take personal leave may do so by making a written request to his/her supervisor at least three (3) days prior to the personal leave day.
-The three (3) day requirement may be waived by the supervisor when the supervisor deems it appropriate.
+Any employee desiring to take personal leave may do so by making a written request to his/her supervisor at least three days prior to the personal business day.
+The three day requirement may be waived by the supervisor when the supervisor deems it appropriate.